Contact management defined

 - The move from individual desktop databases to sharing information business-wide.

-But contact management tools and programmes have been integrated into and superseded by CRM systems that can track everything from customers and sales leads to marketing campaigns and sales team performance.
+But contact management tools and programmes have been integrated into and superseded by CRM software that can track everything from customers and sales leads to marketing campaigns and sales team performance.

 Putting customer relationships at the heart of the business